contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members who are deaf or hard of hearing take initiative in working with leaders to meet communication needs.
 Members and leaders work together to ensure that interpreters are available.

 Interpreters should be located where members can see them as well as the person speaking.
-Interpreters do not necessarily need to be on the stand.

 During an ordinance or interview, the interpreter sits or stands close to the person who performs the ordinance or conducts the interview.
 For more information on interpreting ordinances and blessings, see [38.2.1](38-church-policies-and-guidelines.md#3821-interpreting-ordinances-and-blessings-into-another-language).